Toparvion/springboot-jshell-adapter/README.md

 ```

 ### Play
-Now you can import any classes from your classpath and work with them in JShell like in your dev environment.
+Now you can import any classes from your classpath and work with them in JShell just like in your dev environment.
 For example:
 ```
 jshell> import org.springframework.util.StringUtils